rebecafmatias/crud-week/crud-05/README.md

 [ ] Create an Analytics layer (View) to calculate Average SLA by Region.

 [ ] Migrate heavy processing modules to PySpark.

+### Author
+Developed as a portfolio project to demonstrate Data Engineering capabilities, focusing on Python, SQL, and Data Modeling.